Techartflowio/com.unity.render-pipelines.universal/Documentation~/upgrade-guide-2022-1.md

 This page describes how to upgrade from an older version of the Universal Render Pipeline (URP) to URP 13 (Unity 2022.1).

-For information on converting assets made for a Built-in Render Pipeline project to assets compatible with URP, see the page [Render Pipeline Converter](https://docs.unity3d.com/Packages/com.unity.render-pipelines.universal@14.0/manual/features/rp-converter.html).
+For information on converting assets made for a Built-in Render Pipeline project to assets compatible with URP, refer to the page [Render Pipeline Converter](https://docs.unity3d.com/Packages/com.unity.render-pipelines.universal@14.0/manual/features/rp-converter.html).

 ## Upgrading from URP 12 (Unity 2021.2)